Donald Trump Threatens To ‘Totally Destroy’ North Korea And Denounces Iran As A ‘Rogue Nation’ At UN Speech

 POTUS stated that North Korea’s reckless acquisition of missiles and nuclear weapons not only is in defiance of the United Nations but also poses a threat to the entire world.

-Trump thanked Russia and China for supporting the sanctions against North Korea but he also threw shade at them for continuing to do business with the country.
+Trump thanked Russia and China for supporting the sanctions against North Korea, but he also threw shade at them for continuing to do business with the country.
 He expressed contempt for the nations that are trading with and financially supporting North Korea.

-Following Trump’s condemnation of North Korea, he denounced Iran as a ‘rogue nation.’
+Following Trump’s condemnation of North Korea, he denounced Iran as a “rogue nation.”

 Trump considers Barack Obama’s 2015 nuclear deal negotiated with Iran as an embarrassment.
 He also insinuated that the aforementioned deal may possibly be not recertified.
 Despite this, Trump reluctantly accepted the nuclear agreement.